ssanj/DistractionFreeHints/README.md

 ![Distraction-Free Hints](distraction-free-hints.png)

 You can also assign a shortcut key to it.
-Choose `Preferences: Key Bindings` through the command palette and add in in the following entry:
+Choose `Preferences: Key Bindings` through the command palette and add in the following entry:

 ```json